 In addition to their portfolio, read testimonials and online reviews of the web design agencies you’re considering for your new website.
 The reviews are a good way to see how happy clients are with their websites, the level of customer service they received while working together, and if they mention certain team members by name.

-Look for reviews on sites like Google Reviews, Facebook, Yelp, Clutch.co, Featured Customers, and UpCity.
+Look for reviews on sites like Google, Facebook, and Yelp.
 And also see if they highlight testimonials on their website.
 However, if the only place you see reviews is on their website, do a little more digging before requesting a meeting with them.

 5 Must-Ask Questions to Help You Choose Your Web Design Agency

-With all the research above, you should come away with a good list of potential web design companies to interview.
-Schedule time to meet (whether in-person or by phone/video call) and ask them the following questions to get a better feel for their experience, services, and culture:
+With all the research above, you have a list of potential web design companies to interview.
+Schedule time to meet (whether in-person or by phone/video call) and ask them the following questions to get a better feel for their experience and services:

 1. Do you use a content management system to power your websites?